GetcuReone/FactFactory/FactFactory/Infrastructure/FactFactory.TestsCommon/API.md

 This method has no parameters.

-<a name='M-FactFactory-TestsCommon-CommonTestBase-GetWantActionContext``1-``0,GetcuReone-FactFactory-Interfaces-IFactContainer,GetcuReone-FactFactory-Interfaces-Operations-ISingleEntityOperations,GetcuReone-FactFactory-Interfaces-Operations-IFactTypeCache-'></a>
+<a name='M-FactFactory-TestsCommon-CommonTestBase-GetWantActionContext-GetcuReone-FactFactory-Interfaces-IWantAction,GetcuReone-FactFactory-Interfaces-IFactContainer,GetcuReone-FactFactory-Interfaces-Operations-ISingleEntityOperations,GetcuReone-FactFactory-Interfaces-Operations-IFactTypeCache-'></a>
-### GetWantActionContext\`\`1(wantAction,container,singleEntity,cache) `method`
+### GetWantActionContext(wantAction,container,singleEntity,cache) `method`

 ##### Summary